georgewalkley/georgewalkley.github.io/index.md

 <a href="/consulting/">I run a consulting company called Outside Context</a>.
 We help clients in the creative, media, publishing and startup worlds with strategy, digital transformation and commercial development.
 (If you are organising a conference or event, <a href="/speaking/">I'm an experienced speaker on those topics</a>.)

+I'm also a part-time doctoral researcher (DBA) at the University of the West of England.

 For a sense of what projects I'm working on at present, <a href="/weeknotes/">you can read my weeknotes</a>.

 <a href="/george/">You can find out more about my background and experience here</a>.